inno-se/the-guide/README.md

 <!-- TODO write here -->
 ![Design Concepts](./assets/BckDesignConcepts.png)

+## Work breakdown structure (WBS)

+A hierarchical decomposition of the total scope of work to be carried out by the project team to accomplish the project objectives and create the required deliverables [^Pmbok].

+One of the WBS representations is a directed acyclic graph where nodes are tasks and edges are relations between tasks [^SoftwareEngineeringPractitionersApproach].
+An edge from `A` to `B` means that `A` is a subtask of `B`.
+The relation can be more specific, e.g.:

+- FS: finish `A` to be able to start `B`;
+- SS: start `A` to be able to start `B`;
+- FF: finish `A` to be able to finish `B`;
+- SF: start `A` to be able to finish `B`;

+The architecture is a basis for the WBS [[^Bck], p.
+32].

+The work-breakdown structure in turn dictates units of planning, scheduling, and budget; inter-team communication channels; configuration control and file-system organization etc. [[^Bck], p.
+32]

+Different people work on different parts of the system (in parallel). [[^Bck], p.
+32]

+Estimations about the project cost and schedule can be based on the [WBS](#work-breakdown-structure-wbs) early in the project's lifecycle. [[^Bck], p.
+33]

 ### Break down the work

 1. Load necessary context into a chat with an LLM.